FREE CASE EVALUATION | 888-285-3333

 Yes, you should hire a lawyer to help you navigate the complex process of taking legal action against your school district.

-Hiring an experienced California government attorney is invaluable, as they can assist you with reviewing the facts of your case and making a determination on whether or not you have a viable claim against the school district.
+Hiring an experienced California personal injury attorney is invaluable, as they can assist you with reviewing the facts of your case and making a determination on whether or not you have a viable claim against the school district.

 Your attorney will ensure that you’ve followed proper administrative procedures, and they will verify all documents and filings to avoid any errors that may result in an automatic case dismissal.